It's been a funny old week, hasn't it!

 Stay safe lovely people.

-My name is Nicky Kentisbeer and I am a Small Business and Personal Growth Coach.
+My name is Nicky Kentisbeer and I am a Mindset & Confidence Coach.

-It is through these questions that I am able to support you to look at things in different ways and access your own solutions.
+Through 1-to-1 coaching sessions, we will explore what it is that you want and the steps that you need to take to get started.
+I will ask lots of questions!
+Questions that you may not have asked of yourself.
+It is through these questions that I invite you to look at things in different ways, from a different perspective and access your own solutions accordingly.
 I will invite you to look at old beliefs and the stories that you may be telling yourself about your abilities.
-These are often the reasons why we feel stuck and paralysed during times of change.